seeker142/seeker142.github.io/_posts/Honzuki/2023-05-08-honzuki_webss53.markdown

 「When we see her?」

-「The princess hasn't returned yet, so I can say nothing for sure.
+「Rozemyne-himesama hasn't returned yet, so I can say nothing for sure.
 I do look forward to seeing her shining though.」

 「Shining...?」